Lydia X.Z. Brown Powerfully Addresses Philanthropy’s Ableist Practices

 This introductory resource provides a working definition of ableism along with information to help reflect on ableist practices.
 Ableism is...

-As the COVID-19 pandemic remains ongoing, philanthropy must double down on a commitment to ensure that the disability community is...
+As the COVID-19 pandemic continues, philanthropy must further the commitment to ensure the disability community is not left behind.